reedhedges/AMRISim/README.md

     PeopleBot&trade;, PatrolBot&reg;, Seekur&reg;, Pioneer 2, Pioneer 1).
-* You can define custom models of differential drive or omnidirectional robots, laser and sonar, defined either as a Stage model definition, or by loading an Aria parameter (.p) file.
+* You can define custom models of differential drive or omnidirectional robots, laser and sonar, defined either as a Stage model definition (stored in a configuration file), or by loading an Aria parameter (.p) file.
-* Sonar range sensor model
+* Sonar range sensor model, with customizable properties
-* Laser range sensor (SICK LMS-200) model
+* Laser range sensor model, with customizable properties
 * Robot odometry pose estimation (with cumulative error)
+* Simple GPS model (latitude and longitude calculated based on map georeference)
-* Multiple robots (good performance is possible on a fast computer with more than 25 robots)
+* Multiple robots (good performance is possible on a fast computer with more than 50 robots)
 * Evironment and obstacles are loaded from a MobileRobots/ActivMedia/ARIA map file; use the same map with ARNL/SONARNL or your own software.
-* Interactively move robots and obstacles (with customized map file, see below)
+* Interactively move robots and obstacles
 * Objects (robots or obstactles) may be configured to be detectable only by some sensors
 * Objects (robots or obstacles) may be set as "highly reflective"